 Although much of the information posted on social networking sites should be private, not all adolescents use the appropriate settings to protect their personal details from strangers, making these sites particularly attractive to online predators, scammers and identity thieves.
 Nothing posted on the Internet is ever truly private, and information posted today may be there forever.

 Making the Internet Safe—

 Your teen may be home, in your line of sight, and still be in danger.
 You may never know all of the details of what your teen is doing online, but you can take a number of steps to guard their safety:

 1. Conduct Your Own Investigation— To be an effective parent, you have to know what risks your youngster is facing.
 Visit the websites your teen frequents, learn how they work and decide if they are a safe place for your teen.
-If your teen has a Facebook or MySpace page, one of the conditions of use should be that your teen gives you the passwords.
+If your teen has a Facebook page, one of the conditions of use should be that your teen gives you the passwords.
 This way, you can check their personal profile and monitor the amount of personal information they post online (though there is always a risk that they have multiple accounts and pages).
 Also consider setting up your own page and ask your youngster to allow you to become a friend on their account.

 2. Help Your Teen Keep Private Information Private— In an effort to rack up a massive number of friends on their account to prove their popularity, many adolescents accept friend requests from people they don't really know.
 Make sure your teen is selective in who they share their information with and realizes that not everyone is who they say they are.